Guy Gogniat Guy Gogniat, Professor

 Below is a summary of most relevant projects:

-• SCRATCHS (2021-2024): Side-Channel Resistant Applications Through Co-designed Hardware/Software is a collaboration between researchers in the fields of formal methods (Celtique, Inria Rennes), security (Cidre, CentraleSupélec Rennes) and hardware design (Lab-STICC).
-Our goal is to co-design a RISC-V processor and a compiler toolchain to ensure by construction that a security sensitive code is immune to timing side-channel attacks while running at maximal speed.
+• SCRATCHS (2021-2024): The goal of the SCRATCHS project is to co-design a RISC-V processor and a compiler toolchain to ensure by construction that a security sensitive code is immune to timing side-channel attacks while running at maximal speed.
 Our claim is that a co-design is essential to get end-to-end security: cooperation between the compiler and hardware is necessary to avoid time leaks due to the micro-architecture with minimal overhead.

 • HardBlare (2015-2019): The general context of the HardBlare project is to address hardware-assisted Dynamic Information Flow Control (DIFC) that generally consists in attaching marks to denote the type of information that are saved or generated within the system.
 These marks are then propagated when the system evolves and information flow control is performed in order to guarantee a safe execution and storage within the system.